 Yes, it is possible to use canned peaches.
 Choose tinned peaches in water.
 Most peaches are conserved in grape juice or light syrup.
 Both options add additional sugars, even though grape juice is the better option.

-Keto cobbler is a great sharing dessert.
-It is quite filling, so I have calculated 10 portions at a heaped â…“ cup each.
-It tastes great warm, but it is also delicious at room temperature.
+Sugar free peach cobbler is a great sharing dessert.
+It is quite filling, so I have calculated 10 portions at a heaped โ cup each.

 Here's what you could top it with:

-- a dollop of Greek yoghurt, coconut yoghurt or sour cream
+- A dollop of Greek yoghurt, coconut yoghurt or sour cream

-- sugar free whipped cream or whipped coconut cream
+- Sugar free whipped cream or whipped coconut cream

-- my keto vanilla ice cream - which is how I served it!
+- My keto vanilla ice cream - which is how I served it!

 I have not tried it myself, but you should also be able to freeze your cobbler without issues for 4-6 months.